obidea/semantika-example/README.md

 What Next?
 ----------

-The examples above has demonstrated to you how Semantika can seamlessly connect to a relational database and answer SPARQL queries based on the semantic mapping provided by users.
-Additionally, Semantika also incorporates powerful reasoning in the presence of a domain model (i.e., an OWL ontology).
+The examples above have given a demonstration about how Semantika can seamlessly connect to a relational database and answers SPARQL queries based on the semantic mapping model provided by users.
+Semantika will also incorporate powerful reasoning in the presence of a domain model (i.e., an OWL ontology).

-1. To know better the system, you need to understand the concept of semantic mappings.
+1. To know better the system, you need to understand the concept of semantic mapping model.
 It's simple BTW.
 The mappings are just a specification about how your data (in database) has a certain meaning (in domain model).
    * Do it pragmatically.
 Go inside the `model/` folder and learn the [bsbm.mod.ttl](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.ttl) file (or alternatively [bsbm.mod.xml](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.xml)).
    * Read some resources.
 Semantika provides two options when writing the mapping model.
 First, [use R2RML](http://www.w3.org/TR/r2rml/) and second, use [TERMAL/XML](https://github.com/obidea/semantika-api/wiki/2.-Basic-RDB-RDF-Mapping).
 Click on the links!
-Once you have mastered one of them, the other is piece of cake. *Well, they both are similar* :)
+Once you have mastered one of them, the other is piece of cake. *Well, they both are similar!* :)

-2. Once you get the mapping model, the rest is easy.
+2. Once you get the mapping model, the rest is easy!
    * Configuration file.
 The configuration file is the place where you put everything altogether (i.e., connection settings, domain model resources and mapping model resources).
-[Look here](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/application.cfg.xml)
+[Look here!](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/application.cfg.xml)
    * Java code.
-Here is the interesting part where you start building your semantic application using Semantika.
-[Again look here](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/QueryAnswerTest.java).
+This is the interesting part where you can start building your semantic application using Semantika.
+[Again, take a look here!](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/QueryAnswerTest.java).

 Troubleshooting
 ---------------